Gravity Forms WordPress Plugin Review & Usage Guide

-- Business license: $99 (use on three sites and access to basic add-ons).
+- Business license: $99 (use on three sites and access to essential add-ons).

-- Developer license: $199 (use on unlimited sites and access to basic and advanced add-ons).
+- Developer license: $199 (use on unlimited sites and access to primary and advanced add-ons).

-You can view the full details of the Gravity Forms pricing plans here.
+You can view the full details of the Gravity Forms pricing plans.

-Gravity Forms is an impressive plugin; there really is no limit to the types of forms you can create.
-The detailed settings and options give you full control over how your forms function, and, if you choose the higher-priced plans, the add-ons provide plenty of scope for integration with third-party products and services.
+Gravity Forms is an impressive plugin; there is no limit to the types of forms you can create.
+The detailed settings and options give you complete control over how your forms function, and if you choose the higher-priced plans, the add-ons provide plenty of scope for integration with third-party products and services.

-The good news is that these advanced features and options don’t come at the expense of usability — Gravity Forms is very easy to use.
-The drag-and-drop form builder makes creating forms straightforward, while settings and options are intuitively presented.
+The good news is that these advanced features and options don’t come at the expense of usability.
+Gravity Forms is very easy to use.
+The drag-and-drop form builder makes creating forms straightforward while settings and options are intuitively up.
 The Gravity Forms ecosystem of third-party add-ons and extensions is another positive aspect of this WordPress forms plugin.

 Should you choose Gravity Forms for your website?
-If you simply need a standard contact form, the free Contact Form 7 or WPForms Lite plugin may be better choices because of their form templates and basic settings and options.
+If you need a standard contact form, the free Contact Form 7 or WPForms Lite plugin may be better choice because of their form templates and basic settings and options.

-However, if you require something more than a simple contact form, then Gravity Forms comes highly recommended.
+However, Gravity Forms is highly under recommendation if you require something more than a simple contact form.
 Even so, it’s still a good idea to compare the features of the best WordPress forms plugins to see which one meets your needs.